 Our strategy includes the NHS Our People Promise which ensures the principles are addressed across the system and outlines behaviours and actions that staff can expect from leaders and colleagues, to improve the experience of working in health and social care for everyone.

-Our priorities fall into three main areas:
+Our priorities fall into two main areas:

 Routes into the NHS